 Last week, I published a post about the budgies experiencing popcorn for the first time.
-In response, a kind reader commented that in a budgie group recently, someone recounted the experience of having their budgie choke to death while they desperately tried to save her.
+In response, a kind reader commented that recently in a budgie group, someone recounted the experience of having their budgie choke to death while they desperately tried to save her.
 The culprit was, of course, popcorn.
-I am so grateful to the person who let me know about the recent situation.
+I am so grateful to the person who let me know about the situation.

 I wondered whether popcorn is a frequent choking hazard, or if this was a one in a million incident.
 Writing this blog, even for a relatively small audience, I’m aware of a responsibility not to publish harmful or misleading information.
 At the same time, I’m just a budgie parent, not a vet or avian specialist, and I’m learning as I go along too.

 In order to gather some more data about a possible link between popcorn and choking, I posed the question on a FB page called Feathered Friends.
 This page provides an incredible resource, with nearly 80,000 fans who are parrot enthusiasts and owners it’s an excellent place to post a question and get a ton of well-reasoned answers.